utat-ss/HERON-documentation/our-protocols/ground-to-satellite.rst

 Subsystem
 ^^^^^^^^^

-One of the three subsystems of the satellite.
-(TODO - PAY SSM/Optical?)
+One of the three primary subsystems of the satellite.

-- 0 - OBC
+- 1 - OBC
-- 1 - EPS
+- 2 - EPS
-- 2 - PAY
+- 3 - PAY (SSM)

 Block Type
 ^^^^^^^^^^

-TODO - update

 This is used as an argument in some commands to identify a type of data.

-- 0 - EPS HK
-- 1 - PAY HK
+- 1 - OBC_HK
-- 2 - PAY OPT
+- 2 - EPS_HK
-- 3 - OBC HK (TODO make first)
+- 3 - PAY_HK
+- 4 - PAY_OPT

 Block Size
 ^^^^^^^^^^